ifellows/salt/salt_website/src/content/docs/management/lab-tests.md

 description: Configuring laboratory test definitions and entering results for individual participants.
 ---

 Laboratory tests are confirmatory tests performed on samples collected at the facility.
 SALT stores lab results alongside survey data and can make them available in exports.
-Lab tests are distinct from rapid tests — rapid tests are point-of-care results entered during the interview, while lab tests are entered later by laboratory staff.
+Lab tests are distinct from rapid tests, rapid tests are point-of-care results entered during the interview, while lab tests are entered later by laboratory staff.

 ## Lab test configuration